Collecting, cleaning, displaying, researching, and appreciating TRIVETS and related go-withs!

 The Expanded A-Z Guide To Collecting Trivets, 2010

 For good or bad, by 2000 eBay had surpassed the antique store/mall as the favored destination to search for trivets.
-The eBay IDs of buyers and sellers in those days were recognizable and catchy, like junkyard_john (fellow trivet collector John Lidgard, who passed away in 2011) or tornado-lynn (my eBay ID).
+The eBay IDs of buyers and sellers in those days were recognizable and catchy, like junkyard_john (fellow trivet collector John Lidgard, who passed away in 2011) or tornado-lynn (which is still my eBay ID).
 That, plus eBay’s service commitment to collectors and sellers alike, made the online experience fun and rewarding.

 Those were exciting years on eBay, with bidders closely monitoring their active auctions and manually increasing their bids.
 It wasn’t unusual to observe a bidding war in progress, with desirable trivets often ending in the $150 to $300+ range after a frenzy of last minute bidding.
 Don’t believe me?
 Check out the notations below.
 Those prices were not outliers; they were typical of prices realized during the years 2005-2010.
 The economy was healthy, purchases were considered an investment, and demand exceeded supply.
 It was a seller’s market!